 - Other additional data

-Marketers think that a good database allows to determine targeted segment more precisely than a traditional segmentation.
+Marketers think that a good database allows you to determine a targeted segment more precisely than a traditional segmentation.
 Databases help companies to hold buyers’ attention to their offers, developing different methods of stimulation and encouragement basing on the analysis of consumers’ individual needs and preferences.